quex-tech/cardano-oracle/off-chain/README.md

 pip install -r requirements.txt
 ```

+You are ready to go.

-To deactivate virual environment, type
+To deactivate the virual environment later, type
 ```sh
 deactivate
 ```